ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 Lecture sessions are on Monday through Thursday.

+**For In-Person students**: Lecture will take place Mondays-Thursdays at 9:30am at Franklin Antonio Hall 1101.
+Discussions are at 11am on Mondays at Franklin Antonio Hall 1450.

-**For Remote students**: Livestream will be available Monday-Thursday @9:30am for lectures and Monday 11am for discussions via Discord.
+**For Remote students**: Livestream will be available Monday-Thursday at 11:00am for lectures.
+Discussions are on Zoom on Tuesdays at 9am.

 In each lecture, we'll have a paper handout (also available electronically) starting Week 1 Tuesday.
 At the end of lecture you'll have a chance submit your handout to Gradescope.
 You